-Plan and Policies Summary Santa Clara County Summary Santa Clara County adopted the Santa Clara County General Plan in 1994.
+Plan and Policies Summary Santa Clara County Santa Clara County General Plan (1994) Santa Clara County adopted the Santa Clara County General Plan in 1994.
 The plan includes the following goals, policies, and recommendations related to cultural resources: Vision of the General Plan: Goals for Responsible Resource Conservation Goal 5.
-Heritage Resources Protected Goal 5.1 Protection and preservation of heritage resources both natural (e.g. heritage trees; and paleontological resources) and cultural (e.g. historic sites and structures, and archeological sites), Cultural heritage resources reflecting the contributions to society of all cultures acknowledged, preserved and commemorated.
-Parks and Recreation Element Policy C-PR 10: Recreation facilities and activities within regional parks and public open space lands should be located and designed to be compatible with the long term sustainability of each site's natural and cultural resources, with particular attention to the preservation of unique, rare, or endangered resource local (including historic and archeological sites, plant and animal species, special geologic formations, etc.).
-Policy C-R 50: Scenic routes which are historic routes into or through the county should be so designated and historic sites and features along them identified and enhanced where appropriate.
-Resource Conservation Element: General Cultural Heritage Resource Policies Policy C-R C 49: Cultural heritage resources within Santa Clara County should be preserved, restored wherever possible, and commemorated as appropriate for their scientific, cultural, historic and place values.
-Policy C-R C 51: Inventory and place values.
-Policy C-R 51: Inventory and Evaluate Heritage Resources Policy C-R 51: Inventory and Evaluate Heritage Resources.
-Policy C-R 52: Preventi or Minimize Adverse impacts on heritage resources should be maintained as the basis for local decision making regarding such resources.
-Implementation Recommendation C-RC(i)24: Updat Policy C-RC 53: Cities should balance plans for urban redevelopment with the objectives of heritage resource preservation in such cases where potential conflicting interest may
+Heritage Resources Protected Goal 5.1 Protection and preservation of heritage resources both natural (e.g. heritage to call be and preservation) and subtract (e.g. heritage and be an end of the server and server and server an end of the server and server an end server an end of the server and server an end of the server and server an end of the server and server an end server an end of the server and server an end server an end trees; and paleontological resources) and cultural (e.g. historic sites and structures, and archeological sites).
+Cultural heritage resources reflecting the contributions to society of all cultures acknowledged, preserved and commemorated.
+Parks and Recreation Element Policy C-PR 10: Recreation facilities and activities within regional parks and public open space lands should be located and designed to be compatible with the long term sustainability of each site's natural and cultural resources, with particular attention to the preservation of unique, rare, or endangered resources (including historic and archeological sites, plant and animal species, special geologic formations, etc.).
+Policy C-PR 50: Scenic routes which are historic routes into or through the county should be so designated and historic sites and features along them identified and enhanced where appropriate.
+Resource Conservation Element: General Cultural Heritage Resources Policies Policy C-RC 49: Cultural heritage resources within Santa Clara County should be preserved, restored wherever possible, and commemorated as appropriate for their scientific, cultural, historic and place values.
+Policy C-RC 50: Countywide, the general approach to heritage resource protection should include the following strategies: 1.
+Inventory and evaluate heritage resources; 2.
+Prevent or minimize adverse impacts on heritage resources; 3.
+Restore, enhance, and commemorate resources as appropriate.
+Strategy #1: Inventory and Evaluate Heritage Resources Policy C-RC 51: Inventories of heritage resources should be maintained as the basis for local decision making regarding such resources.
+Implementation Recommendation C-RC(i)24: Update inventories and evaluations of heritage resources.
+Survey resources as necessary to augment existing inventories.
+Strategy #2: Prevent or Minimize Adverse Impacts on Heritage Resources Policy C-RC 52: Prevention of unnecessary losses to heritage resources should be ensured as much as possible through adequate ordinances, regulations, and standard review procedures.
+Mitigation efforts, such as relocation of the resource, should be employed where feasible when projects will have significant adverse impact upon heritage resources.
+Policy C-RC 53: Cities should balance plans for urban redevelopment with the objectives of heritage resource preservation in such cases where potential conflicting interest may